Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Examples

 Now consider the case $a<0$.
 The corresponding $g(\gamma)$ is shown in Figure~\ref{fig:Lin2a}.
 Since $g(\gamma)$ is a strictly decreasing function, Equation~\ref{eq:symm} has only one solution, for any values of $b$ and $\beta$.
 However, a simple analysis reveals that depending on the value of $b$, the asymptotic behavior of the solution for large $\beta$ is different.
 Indeed, for $|b|>|a|$, the solution behaves asymptotically as $\gamma \approx \pm |b|\beta$.
-Thus, the zero--temperature steady state strategy profile again again corresponds to point mass at $x=0$ or $x=1$, depending on the initial conditions..
+Thus, the zero--temperature steady state strategy profile again corresponds to point mass at $x=0$ or $x=1$, depending on the initial conditions.
 For the intermediate values of $|b|<-a$, on the other hand, the solution is almost independent of $\beta$, as it can be seen from the graph.
-In this case, the steady state strategies have continuous support for any $\beta$, and do not converge to the monomorphic state that corresponds to the Nash equilibrium at $x^*=y^*=0$.
+In this case, the steady state strategies have continuous support for any $\beta$.
 This behavior is depicted in Figure~\ref{fig:Lin2b}, where we plot the steady state strategy profile for different values of $\beta$.
 Note that increasing $\beta$ makes the distribution more peaked initially, but it saturates for sufficiently large $\beta$.
 This is demonstrated in the inset of Figure~\ref{fig:Lin2b} which shows the dependence of $\gamma$ on the inverse temperature.
-Thus, even in the limit $\beta \rightarrow \infty$, the solution will always have a finite (non--zero) entropy, and will not converge to a monomorphic state.
+Thus, even in the limit $\beta \rightarrow \infty$, the solution will always have a finite (non--zero) entropy.
+Furthermore, we observe that the respective means of the strategy profiles converges towards ${\overline x} ={\overline y} =|b|/|a|$ as $\beta$ increases.
+Thus, the steady state of the replicator dynamics corresponds to the mixed Nash equilibria of the game as temperature goes to zero.